Tim-Kumpat/Tim-Kumpat/README.md

 I'm a 17 year old founder, self taught software engineer, web designer, graphic designer and high school student.
 I'm the founder of [Jump Apps](https://github.com/Jump-Apps) and [Jump Webdesign](https://jumpwebdesign.de/).

+Personal projects will be published on this GitHub Account (Tim Kumpat) and every project related to Jump Apps will be published on the Jump Apps organization profile.

 When I was 13 years old I taught myself how to build websites.
 When I was 15 years old, I founded my own firm.

 If you have any questions or just wanna connect, feel free to contact me on LinkedIn!